Kestecher on NBA Playoffs; McGuire on Stanley Cup Playoffs

 Episode Cover

-On a special edition of “The Parting Schotts Podcast,” Daily Gazette of Schenectady (N.Y.) sports editor Ken Schott talks with horse racing writer Mike...
+On the latest edition of “The Parting Schotts Podcast,” Daily Gazette of Schenectady (N.Y.) sports editor Ken Schott previews the Kentucky Derby with Gazette...

 Listen